The Fearless Four (film): Plot

-The film follows the carefree lives of the easygoing bloodhound Buster, the woeful donkey Fred, the graceful Siamese cat Gwendolyn and the self-assured rooster Tortellini.

-The film first begins with Buster, who likes to sing and dance instead of doing his job to hunt foxes.
-His owners notice this and make a deal with one of the workers for the food factory, Mix Max (Stands for Mix and Match) owned to kill and stuff him, which they agree to it.
+The film first begins with Buster, a bloodhound, who likes to sing and dance instead of doing his job to hunt foxes.
+His owners notice this and make a deal with one of the workers for the food factory, Mix Max (short for Mix and Match) to kill and stuff him, which they agree to it.
 Buster starts to worry, and tries to escape from being stuffed, which makes the worker chase him pull his tail.
 This makes Buster angry; he attacks them and then escapes.

-Fred, an aged, fragile, donkey worked as a slave for his newly-replaced owner and sings about his life.
-His owner is angry that Fred is singing instead of working, sells him to Mix Max, and replaces him with a robot centaur named PowerTool, due to him being not helpful to work.
-A female bee helps Fred escape by leading other bees to swarm at a driver in a truck with Fred hostage.
-When Fred is freed, signs for the direction to Bremen and Paris on the road have been switched/turned around.
+Fred, an elderly, fragile donkey worked as a slave for his newly replaced owner.
+A female bee helps Fred escape by leading other bees to swarm a driver in a truck with Fred being held hostage.
+When Fred is freed, signs for the direction to Bremen and Paris on the road have been swapped.
 Fred falls onto a tree, and meets a napping Buster.
 They have a conversation about wanting to be famous, singing animals and decide to travel to either one of the two cities and also choose where to go to become famous singers by spinning a bone, to see if it stops on Bremen or Paris.
 It stops on Paris (which is actually Bremen), and they start going there.

 Gwendolyn, a Siamese cat, is sad after her owner, Aunt Wanda died.
 The people who inherited her estate only care about finding two gems and not taking care of her cat.
 They are upset that Aunt Wanda did not tell them where they are located in her farewell address and thinks that Gwendolyn knows where they are, and keeps them secret.
-They try to kill her with milk with a drop of poison, but fail with their attempt.
-They hire a worker for Mix Max to kill her.
-Also, the kid that's belongs to the two inheritor's (Difficult to say exactly) tries to kill her, but they all fail, and she traps them in the basement.
+They try to kill her with poisoned milk, but their plan fails.
+They then hire a worker for Mix Max to kill her.
+Also, the kid that belongs to the two inheritors tries to kill her, but they all fail, and she traps them in the basement.
 After her escape, she meets up with Buster and Fred, who have heard her sing, and agree to let her join them on the journey.